Are you looking for a fun way to do spelling practice? Want to incorporate some fun tech into your lessons?

 Now we can see it more often, but also, we can leave the door open and have a break from seeing them, unlike a traditional word wall (which we have tried before) and that can get a little bit overwhelming!

-So, as many of you might know, we do a lot of our spelling practice while playing in Minecraft,(and ROBLOX) as well as handwriting on dry erase boards, and this makes it a lot of fun for the kids.
+We do a lot of our Spelling in Minecraft,(and ROBLOX) as well as handwriting on dry erase boards, and this makes it a lot of fun for the kids.
 (I am working on a post about why we started doing this, I will update soon)

 How do we use Minecraft for Spelling Class?